jacob9301/no-shorts/README.md

-# NO SHORTS!
-I DON'T WANT THEM ANYWHERE NEAR ME!
+# NO MORE YOUTUBE SHORTS!
-NO NO NO NO NO POMERGRANATES-i mean no Youtube shorts! :smile: \
 With this nifty little chrome extension those pesky distractions are a thing of the past. \
 No more mindless scrolling through an endless feed of shortform content!